kaboc/pot/README.md

 - [Todo](https://github.com/kaboc/pot/tree/main/example) - Dart
 - [pub.dev explorer](https://github.com/kaboc/pubdev-explorer) - Flutter

+## Related package

+- [pottery][Pottery]
+    - A package that helps you use pots in Flutter by allowing to limit the scope of pots in the widget tree.
+    - Whether to use this is up to you.
+It is just an additional utility.

 ## Usage

 Create a pot with a so-called Singleton factory that instantiates an object.